 If someone says to you that they are supplying a 100Ah battery, then it has no meaning.
 It is incomplete information.
-It is like a shopkeeper saying to you, “I will give you 2 apples”.
-Whether it is 2 kg of apples or 2 numbers of apple has not been specified.
+It is like a shopkeeper saying to you, “I will give you 2 Oil”.
+Whether it is 2 liters of Oil or 2 bottles of Oil has not been specified.
 Similarly, the capacity of a battery (Ah) should always be specified along with its C rate.
 So, for example, the correct way of specifying battery capacity would be 100Ah @ C20.

 C-rate is basically the charging rate or discharging rate of batteries.
 In other words, C-rate is used to scale the charge and discharge current of a battery.
 For a given capacity, C-rate is a measure that indicates at what current a battery is charged and discharged to reach its defined capacity.

 A 1C rate (or C/1) means that the discharge current will discharge the entire battery in 1 hour.
 For a battery with a capacity of 100Ah, this equates to a discharge current of 100A.